joyoyoyoyoyo/databricks-cloud-automation/README.md

 ## Introduction

-The purpose of this project is to reduce the time it takes to deliver and troubleshoot common cloud workloads and scenarios with Databricks.
+This project aims to reduce the time it takes to deliver and troubleshoot common cloud workloads and scenarios with Databricks.

-## Installation and Quick Start
+## Quick Start

 1. Install terraform.
 	- For generic installation instructions, see https://www.terraform.io/intro/getting-started/install.html.
-	- On MacOS, you may run `brew install terraform`
+	- MacOS via brew: `brew install terraform`
-	- On Linux, you may run:
+	- Linux via wget:
 		`wget https://releases.hashicorp.com/terraform/0.11.1/terraform_0.11.1_linux_amd64.zip?_ga=2.244423109.1597180439.1514829700-1217072508.1514829700
 		unzip terraform
 		mv terraform /usr/local/bin/`
-2. Verify terraform installation by running `terraform`.
-This is also an opportunity to get familiar with terraform's commands.
+2. Verify installation via running `terraform`
+	(This is also an opportunity to get familiar with terraform's commands)
-3. Navigate to the `modules` directory.
-Each directory here represents a terraform module.
+3. Navigate to `modules` directory.
+Each directory here represents a terraform module
-	Key points:
-	- Each module should include a README which describes its purpose and use.
+	- Each module includes a README which describes its purpose
-	- Note that some modules invoke other modules (in this case we call the invoker a "root module" and the invoked a "submodule").
+	- Modules can invoke other modules
-	- Modules do not need to be installed; they are interpreted by terraform.
+	- Modules are interpreted by terraform
-4. Select the module you wish to use and navigate to it using the `cd` command
+4. Navigate to a sample module e.g. `cd s3_to_databricks_via_iam`
-5. Run `terraform init` to install prerequisite dependencies
+5. Run `terraform init`
-6. Run `terraform apply`.
-Without any flags, it will begin to prompt you for needed parameters.
+6. Run `terraform apply` and answer the prompt for needed varibles.
-7. Inspect the resulting "terraform plan" to determine what it will add, modify, or remove.
+7. The resulting "terraform plan" to determine what it will add, modify, or remove.
+Review this plan carefully

+Optional steps:

-8. (optional) Input `yes` if you would like to execute the plan.
-Logs will indicate real-time modifications to your infrastructure.
-If an error occurs, the prior changes will not roll back, but the current state will be saved so that when you perform a subsequent `apply`, the plan will reflect only the remaining changes and will not re-execute what has already been applied.
+8. Input `yes` if you would like to execute the plan.
+	- Logs will indicate real-time modifications to your infrastructure.
+	- If an error occurs, the prior changes will not roll back, but the current state will be for a subsequent `apply`

-9. Now that you have an idea of which variables are needed, you can store these as JSON or HCL in a file such as `my-vars.tfvars` and reference them with `terraform apply -var-file=vars.tfvars`.
-	- Naming your file `terraform.tfvars` will cause it to load automatically.
+9. You can save your variables in a JSON file to avoid having to answer the prompt each time you `apply` by using the `-var-file` flag
+	- Example: `terraform apply -var-file=/path/to/vars.tfvars`
+10. Some modules have extra variables that you weren't prompted for.
+If you specify them in your tfvars file they will be overwritten.
+To see the full list of variables for the module, inspect the module's `variables.tf` file.

-## Advanced Guide
+## User Guide

 ### Terraform Overview